Lean Portfolio Management

 - Specialists are moved from project to project.
 They can work on many projects at the same time.

-- Full of requirements and detailed project plans are created before work begins.
+- Requirements and detailed project plans are created before the work begins.

-- Work looks really detailed even before it is started.
+- Work looks very detailed even before it starts.

 - Plans are usually followed by inflexible annual plans that are difficult to change.